antimatter15/autopr/README.md

 # autopr

-Do you ever feel crippled by the anxiety of having to decide the name of a branch to create in Git, before you're sure what you're doing next.
+Do you ever feel crippled by the anxiety of having to decide the name of a branch to create in Git, before you're sure what you're doing next?

-`autopr` is a new fantastic tool that lets you _prolong_ your indecision!
+`autopr` is a new tool that lets you procrastinate on this most particular of modern plights!

 Now you don't have to decide what to name a branch until the _last-possible_ moment— mere seconds before you poke your coworkers to review your pull request!

-Now you'll have the idle time while coding to mull over a better branch name with more brevity or wit.
+With `autopr` you'll have the idle time while coding to mull over a better branch name with more brevity or wit.
+Maybe with the additional time, you'll even earn a fleeting grin or muted groan!

-Or if you end up deciding to do something else altogether— you won't find your `git branch` to be littered with the carcasses of unfulfilled intentions.
+And for those situations where you poke around a bit and realize there's something else that you should be doing instead— you won't find your `git branch` littered with the carcasses of intentions that fell by the wayside.

+Will `autopr` solve world hunger?
+Nah.
+But at least it probably won't cause it.

 ## how to use it